NEAR: Neighborhood Edge AggregatoR for Graph Classification: Experiments

 \subsection{Toy example}

 In this experiment, we aim to show that NEAR can encode relations between the nodes in the neighborhoods.
 Comparing it with a plain GIN model and its variants, we can deduce that considering local structures to GNN layers is strongly required.
-We perform two basic binary graph classification tasks with the family of graphs introduced in Section 2.2, which was proven to be indistinguishable by the previous GNN models.
-Firstly, we randomly generate 1000 artificial graphs that satisfy Proposition \ref{prop1}, where $N = X + 1$ with $X \sim \text{Pois}(2)$.
-We put binary labels on the graphs and perform two basic graph classification tasks for the graphs above.
-Each of the tasks investigates the clustering coefficient and a property of cycle basis.
-Details of graph classification tasks for the toy example are given below. \begin{itemize} \item ARTFCC : Clustering coefficient of a graph is larger than or equal to 0.2 \item ARTFCYCLE6 : The cycle basis of a given graph contains a simple cycle whose length is longer than or equal to 6 \end{itemize}
+We perform two graph classification tasks with the family of graphs introduced in Section \ref{sec2.2:toyex}, which was proven to be indistinguishable by GIN.
+Firstly, we generate 5000 artificial graphs that satisfy lemma \ref{lemma0}.
+Each graph has its node labels based on lemma \ref{lemma0}.
+We labeled the graphs into 5 balanced classes upon the clustering coefficient (ARTFCC) and the length of the longest simple cycle in the cycle basis (ARTFCY).

-To emphasize the importance on information of local structures, we performed graph classification tasks with a plain GIN model (GIN-0 in \cite{xu2018how} with sum AGGREGATOR) and 4 simple variants of GIN: GIN with NEAR-c/e/m/h.
-Details are given in Table \ref{toyexginvar}.
-We report the training/validation loss curve and its training/validation accuracy of ARTFCC for some fixed train/validation sets.
+We performed two graph classification tasks for the graphs above with a plain GIN model (GIN-0 in \cite{xu2018how} with sum AGGREGATOR) and 4 simple variants of NEAR with GIN-0: GIN-0 with NEAR-c/e/m/h.
+We report the loss curves, accuracies, and the entropy of predicted graph labels for fixed train/validation splits on ARTFCC/ARTFCY datasets in Fig. \ref{toyex31cc} and Fig. \ref{toyex31cy}.
+An entropy of predicted labels is reported to emphasize the fact that GIN with sum READOUT and ReLU activation maps almost all of graphs in the validation set to the same label.

-The GIN model in the toy example experiments has 5 GNN layers; each of them has sum AGGREGATOR, \textbf{sum} READOUT and 2 fully-connected layers as COMBINE \citep{xu2018how}.
-After generating $h_G^{(rep)}$, this is feed-forwarded into 2-layer MLP with ReLU activation function and softmax function to obtain a probability vector.
-Number of batch size and dimension of hidden layer is given by 32.
-Batch normalization \citep{Ioffe:2015:BNA:3045118.3045167} is applied after every hidden layer and dropout \citep{JMLR:v15:srivastava14a} ratio for the final prediction layer is given by $0.5$ \citep{xu2018how}.
-We used Adam optimizer \citep{DBLP:journals/corr/KingmaB14} with its learning rate $10^{-4}$ with exponential decay $0.99$.
-Cross entropy is used as a loss function for the toy example tasks.